chr33s/vite-plugin-cloudflare-tunnel/examples/basic-vite-app/README.md

 # Basic Vite App Example

-This example demonstrates how to use the `cloudflare-tunnel-vite-plugin` with a basic Vite application.
+This example demonstrates how to use the `vite-plugin-cloudflare-tunnel` with a basic Vite application.

 ## Features Demonstrated